seanchen607/Evannus/README.md

 # Evannus
-Euplotes vannus genomic data analysis
+Perl scripts used in Euplotes vannus genomic data analysis